 A) Sign your Contract

 Your Wake Forest contract will be issued by MedHub for electronic signing.
-You will be emailed a link via MedHub (to the non-school email address you confirmed in an earlier email) that you will need to open.
+You will be emailed a link via MedHub (to the non-school email address you confirmed with your program coordinator) that you will need to open.
 You will create a password and then follow instructions to view and sign your contract.

 B) Complete the New House Staff Officer Information Form